Bound for Gaussian-state Quantum illumination using direct photon measurement: Introduction

-{\bf Introduction. --} Entanglement is indispensable for quantum teleportation, quantum sensing, and quantum illumination (QI).
+Entanglement is indispensable for quantum teleportation, quantum sensing, and quantum illumination (QI).
 Contrary to the other protocols, QI loses entanglement but takes quantum advantage by survival of quantum correlation.
 The objective of QI is to discriminate the presence or absence of a low-reflectivity target \cite{Lloyd,Tan}.
-According to the frequency range of the probe signal used for QI, photon loss is the dominant limiting factor for the performance under optical wave range or thermal noise is the dominant one under microwave range.
+According to the frequency range of the probe signal used for QI, photon loss is the dominant limiting factor for the performance in optical wave range or thermal noise is the dominant one in microwave range.
 In a laboratory, a low-reflectivity beam splitter plays the role of the target and thermal noise is intentionally injected into the low-reflectivity beam splitter.
 Thermal noise is replaced by thermal state which is produced by scattering coherent state light with a rotating glass disk or blocking one mode of a two-mode squeezed vacuum (TMSV) state.
-We consider a scenario where a signal mode of an input state interacts with a target having a low reflectivity in heavy thermal noise environment, and then the reflected signal mode is measured in a receiver.
-If there is an idler mode of the input state, it is best to measure the idler mode with the reflected signal mode.
+We consider a scenario where the signal mode of an input state interacts with a target having a low reflectivity in a strong thermal-noise environment, and then the reflected signal mode is measured in a receiver.
+Given an idler mode of the input state, it is best to measure the idler mode with the reflected signal mode.

-The performance of QI can be evaluated by quantum Chernoff bound (QCB) \cite{Aud07,Calsa08,Stefano08}, which is the upper limit of lower bound on a target-detection error probability.
-As an input for QI, it is feasible to prepare Gaussian states, such as coherent, thermal, squeezed, and TMSV states.
-Among single-mode Gaussian states, coherent state presents the best performance by QCB while a displaced squeezed (DS) state is a general pure state.
-Among two-mode Gaussian states, TMSV state is a nearly optimal state \cite{Ranjith,Bradshaw}.
-A classically correlated thermal (CCT) state, which is produced by impinging a thermal state into a beam splitter, cannot outperform the TMSV state and the coherent state by QCB.
+The performance of QI can be evaluated by quantum Chernoff bound (QCB) \cite{Aud07,Calsa08,Stefano08}, which is the upper limit of the lower bound on a target-detection error probability.
+Under a weak thermal-noise environment, in the beginning, an entangled state takes quantum advantage over a separable state under single-photon level \cite{Lloyd}.
+The idea was extended to Gaussian states under a strong thermal-noise environment \cite{Tan,Athena}, where a TMSV state outperforms a coherent state.
+As an input state, it is feasible to prepare Gaussian states, such as coherent, thermal, squeezed, and TMSV states.
+Based on QCB, coherent state presents the best performance in single-mode Gaussian states.
+In two-mode Gaussian states, TMSV state is a nearly optimal state \cite{Ranjith,Bradshaw} for symmetric discrimination and an optimal state \cite{Palma} for asymmetric one.
+A classically correlated thermal (CCT) state, which is produced by impinging a thermal state into a beam splitter, cannot outperform the TMSV state and the coherent state in QCB.